 - Click Save to import the certificate.

-You have successfully imported the third party certificates to Desktop Central server.
+You have successfully imported the third party certificates to Mobile Device Manager Plus server.
 These certificates will be used only when "HTTPS" mode is enabled for communication.
 Click Admin tab and choose Server Settings, to enable Https mode under General Settings.
-You can now see that the communication between the Desktop Central Server and the agents is secure.